Aidunlin/MeanScout/README.md

 It can be annoying to reprogram your scouting app every year to change scouting metrics.
 To make things easier, MeanScout can be customized with flexible scouting templates.

-The only metrics that can't be changed are team (and team suffix), match, and absent, as it is generally assumed that these will stay consistent with all future FRC games.
+The only metrics that can't be changed are team, match, and absent, as it is generally assumed that these will stay consistent with all future FRC games.

 To add a template to MeanScout, simply copy and paste its JSON.
 MeanScout comes with an example template to get you started.
 Here is its JSON: